 9Wood products offer two distinct types of acoustic treatment: Absorption or Diffusion.

 Wood surfaces are naturally reflective with an NRC (Noise Reduction Coefficient) of .05-.15.
-Absorbtion may be desireable in spaces where acoustic energy would have a negative impact on occupants (education and healthcare settings, for example).
+Absorption may be desirable in spaces where acoustic energy would have a negative impact on occupants, such as education and healthcare settings.

-High levels of sound absorption (NRCs of .65–.90) can be economically achieved by means of strategically placing openings in the ceiling, allowing acoustic energy to be passed through the ceiling into acoustically absorbative material hidden in the plenum.
+High levels of sound absorption (NRCs of .65–.90) can be economically achieved by means of strategically placing openings in the ceiling.
+This allows acoustic energy to pass through the ceiling into acoustically absorptive material hidden in the plenum.

-Because absorption is directly related to the percentage of open area in the ceiling, our Grill and Linear products can acheive the highest NRC ratings.
+Because absorption is directly related to the percentage of open area in the ceiling, 9Wood Grille and Linear products can most easily achieve the highest NRC ratings.

-Diffusion can be highly desirable in spaces where the space needs to be more "live," but problems with echo, ring and "slap" need to be avoided.
+Diffusion can be highly desirable in spaces where sound needs to be more “live,” but problems with echo, ring and “slap” need to be avoided.
 Performance arts halls, houses of worship and lecture spaces are often served well be acoustic diffusion.

 Often a space will need a careful combination of absorption and diffusion to function as it should.
-By offering a variety of beautiful wood products that can offer either absorption or diffusion, we strive to leave as many design options available to architect as possible.
+By offering a variety of beautiful wood products that provide either absorption or diffusion, we strive to leave as many design options available to architect as possible.